-When setting the value of the building itself, you need to give the rebuild value (the cost of rebuilding the property from scratch) and not the, higher, market value (what it would cost to buy the property if it was for sale).
+When setting the value of the building itself, you need to give the rebuild value (the cost of rebuilding the property from scratch) and not the, often higher, market value (what it would cost to buy the property if it was for sale).

+Meanwhile, be careful not to underinsure your contents in an attempt to get cheap insurance.
 Consider all the items that you have and what it might cost to replace them with new equivalent goods.

 Pay annually for your home insurance (if you can afford it)